AdobeDocs/experience-platform.en/help/segmentation/home.md

 **Incremental segmentation (beta)**

 Segments evaluated using batch segmentation are evaluated every 24 hours.
 However, for existing segments, incremental segmentation keeps segments evaluated using batch segmentation fresh for up to an hour.
+However, the following caveats apply for incremental segmentation:

-Any new or recently modified segments will need to wait until the next full batch segmentation job has been run to take advantage of incremental segmentation.
-Additionally, segments that are based on older events will only drop off the segment time window at the next full batch segmentation job.
+- Any new or recently modified segments will need to wait until the next full batch segmentation job has been run to take advantage of incremental segmentation.
+Updates to the profiles, however, can
+- Profiles with new or updated data will be qualified with incremental segmentation.
+However, profiles without any changes will be evaluated in the next full batch segmentation job.
+- Audience data that would drop off will only be evaluated in the next full batch segmentation job.

 To learn how to evaluate segments see the [segment evaluation tutorial](./tutorials/evaluate-a-segment.md).